juniorgasparotto/GraphExpression/README.md

 ("<>f__AnonymousType0`5.-438126044" + "String.A: A" + "String.B: B" + "String.C: C" + "String.D: D" + "String.E: BIG")
 ```

-We highlight that when an expression is created using the method `AsExpression()` , we have `DefaultSerialize` an instance of the property class pre-configured `ComplexEntityExpressionSerializer<T>` .
+Finally, we highlight that when an expression is created using the method `AsExpression()` , we will have on `DefaultSerialize` property a pre-configured instance of class: `ComplexEntityExpressionSerializer<T>` .

 ### <a name="impl-serialization-complex-itens-serialize" />Customizing the serialization of the items